vfom4enkov/cpp-instance-manager/README.md

 8. Create inherited object `ComplexLogger` and add dependencies and use it as `AbstractLogger`
 9. Add key `DB_AND_FILE` for type `AbstractLogger` (check [Keys](#Keys) for more info)
 10. Register another type `AbstractLogger` with dependencies
+11. Get dependency object with key (check [Keys](#Keys) for more info)
+12. Register complex object with dependencies
+13. Get dependency object with inner dependencies and default key
-11. Complete registration and create the Core
+14. Complete registration and create the Core
-12. Check errors on register objects operation if the builder contains an error core will not be created
+15. Check errors on register objects operation if the builder contains an error core will not be created

 ### Types of objects
 There are four types available:
 - *Single* - an instance created once and used many times (shared for other instances)
 - *Multiple* - (default type) an instance is created every time on request
 - *Lock pool* - an instance is created if the pool is not full or the thread is blocked until another instance returns to the pool
 - *Soft pool* - an instance is created if the pool is empty.
-After the instance returns to the pool it is deleted if the pool is full
+At the end of usage instance returns to the pool or deleted if the pool is full

 2. Example registration of lock pool for 10 instances
 3. Example registration of multiple instance by default (or add `.AsMultipleInstance()`)